Passport to English Logo

 Grammar

-Might is an auxiliary verb used to express possibility.
+Might is an auxiliary verb that expresses possibility.

-To change might to negative, we add the word not.
+To change it to the negative form, we add the word not.

 examples